pagkly/Zed/Investopedia/Investing/Budget .md

 ## Find New Sources of Income

 Why isn't this the first step?
 If you simply increase your income without a budget to handle the extra cash properly, the gains tend to slip through the cracks and vanish.
-Once you have your budget in place and have more money coming in than going out (along with the buffer of an emergency fund), you can start investing to create more income.
+Once you have your budget in place and have more money coming in than going out (along with the buffer of an [[Emergency Fund]]), you can start investing to create more income.

 It is better to have no debt before you begin investing.
 If you are young, however, the rewards of investing in [higher-risk, high-return](https://www.investopedia.com/terms/m/mutualfund.asp) vehicles like stocks can outweigh most low-interest debt over time.